WGBH/django-multilingualfield/README.md

 ### Settings ###

-To use `django-multilingualfield`, first make sure that [LANGUAGES](https://docs.djangoproject.com/en/dev/ref/settings/#languages) is properly defined in your settings file.
+To use `django-multilingualfield`, first make sure that [`LANGUAGES`](https://docs.djangoproject.com/en/dev/ref/settings/#languages) is properly defined in your settings file.

 > #### NOTE ####
-> NOTE: django-multilingualfield uses `[django.utils.translation.get_language](https://docs.djangoproject.com/en/dev/ref/utils/#django.utils.translation.get_language)` to determine which translation to serve by default.
+> django-multilingualfield uses [`django.utils.translation.get_language`](https://docs.djangoproject.com/en/dev/ref/utils/#django.utils.translation.get_language) to determine which translation to serve by default.

->
-> If you don't have `LANGUAGE_CODE` set in your settings file it will default to 'en-us' (U.S. English).
-It is recommended you manually set `[LANGUAGE_CODE](https://docs.djangoproject.com/en/dev/ref/settings/#language-code)` (even if you will be choosing the default value of 'en-us') *IN ADDITION TO* adding an entry for that language code (as the _first_ language) in `[LANGUAGES](https://docs.djangoproject.com/en/dev/ref/settings/#languages)`.
+If you don't have [`LANGUAGE_CODE`](https://docs.djangoproject.com/en/dev/ref/settings/#language-code) set in your settings file it will default to 'en-us' (U.S. English).
+It is recommended you manually set [`settings.LANGUAGE_CODE`](https://docs.djangoproject.com/en/dev/ref/settings/#language-code) (even if you are keeping the default value of 'en-us') *IN ADDITION TO* adding an entry for that language code (as the _first_ language) in [`settings.LANGUAGES`](https://docs.djangoproject.com/en/dev/ref/settings/#languages).
 Here's an example:

 ```python
 LANGUAGE_CODE = 'en'